 Pour the marshmallow mixture into a pan well-dusted with a mixture of cornstarch and powdered sugar.
 Cool, then cut in squares.

 MORE: Where did those candy hearts with words on them come from?

 Honey molasses kisses

-Ingredients: Two cups molasses, 2-3 cups sugar, 3 tablespoons butter, 1 tablespoon vinegar.
+Ingredients: Two cups molasses, 2 to 3 cups sugar, 3 tablespoons butter, 1 tablespoon vinegar.

 Put butter in the kettle, and when melted, add molasses and sugar.
 Boil until when poured in cold water, mixture becomes brittle.
 Add vinegar just before taking from fire.

 Pour on well-buttered plate, and when cool enough to handle, pull until porous and light-colored, allowing candy to come in contact with tips of fingers and thumbs, not with palm of the hand.

 Cut in small pieces, using shears or a sharp knife, and arrange on buttered plate to cool.

 Boil a quart of molasses for a half hour, then add a saltspoon of baking soda and boil until a little dropped in cold water will become brittle.
 Stir in shelled and halved walnuts and pour into greased pan.